ARCTIC FOX PHOTOS SIZE AND FINISH OPTIONS

 THE STORY BEHIND MY ARCTIC FOX PHOTOS

 The Arctic.
 Early morning.
-I am in the Arctic to photograph wolves, but this particular morning, I get lucky with a fox.
-I was wondering how would he react in my presence, I was hesitant to approach him.
-When I dropped my fears, started to get close, and interacted with him, he got close to me immediately.
+I am in the Arctic to photograph wolves and arctic fox wall art, but this particular morning, I got lucky with a fox.
+I was wondering how he would react in my presence, I was hesitant to approach him.
+When I dropped my fears, started to get close, and interacted with him, he got close to me immediately in my pursuit of arctic fox decor.
 Fact is, at first he was very skittish just the way I was.
 Later when I warmed up to him, he warmed up to me.
 And we had a great time.

 As I went out to capture these Arctic Fox photos, I’ve come across some interesting facts.
 The Arctic fox mates during the months of February and June.
 The female fox builds a new den and gives birth to 6-12 pups.
 But they often do not reproduce when their food source is scarce.
 Both the female and the male take care of the young ones.
 The male Arctic fox guards and also bring food to the den for the mother and the new pups.
 Lastly, they are nomadic and they move from place to place looking for food.